NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### AttrCacheTable :: attrCacheEntryToRecord
 #### Description
-A utility function that converts AttrCacheEntry structure to a record, implemented as an array of union Attribute.
-The record is populated with the contents of the attrCatEntry field.
-The dirty, recId, searchIndex, and next fields are used only during runtime and are not written to the disk.
-This function can be used to convert the Attribute Cache entries to corresponding records that can be written back to Attribute Catalog block/blocks when closing a relation in the cache memory.
+A utility function that converts `AttrCacheEntry` structure to a record, implemented as an array of `union Attribute`.
+The record is populated with the contents of the `attrCatEntry` field.
+The `dirty`, `recId`, `searchIndex`, and next fields are used only during runtime and are not written to the disk.
+This function can be used to convert the *Attribute Cache* entries to corresponding records that can be written back to *Attribute Catalog* block/blocks when closing a relation in the cache memory.
 The details of the implementation are left to you.

-:::info note
+:::caution note
-The caller should allocate memory for the struct AttrCacheEntry and array of union Attribute before calling the function.
+The caller should allocate memory for the `struct AttrCacheEntry` and array of `union Attribute` before calling the function.
 :::
 #### Arguments
 | Name | Type | Description |